ervandew/vunit/README.rst

     NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-VUnit provides a JUnit/PyUnit like unit test framework for vim scripts.
-Tests are written in vimscript and can be run at the command line using either a python test runner or using an ant task.
+VUnit provides a JUnit / Python unittest like testing framework for vim scripts.

 Here is an example test case that tests autoindent with tab expansion in a vim
 file: